 Recent research has found that ten samples of ground meat out of 48 tested were mislabeled.

-Nine of them were found to have additional forms of meat within – some even contained horse, which is illegal to sell in the US.
+Nine of them were found to have additional meat forms within — some even contained horse, which is illegal to sell in the US.
 Try explaining that to little Katie, the horse enthusiast, while she’s trying to enjoy a cheeseburger.

-At a Glance: Our Top Recommendations for Best Manual Meat Grinder
+At a Glance: The Best Manual Meat Grinders Discussed in our Guide

 - LEM Products #10 Stainless Steel Clamp-on Hand Grinder